idoazzz/web_ssh_terminals/README.md

 <br>

 * Runner web shell can be used as a Web Shell (The runner that will be runned is /bin/bash).
-* Runner web shell offers you a way of running an interactive flow\tests on tests server and see\debug the result.
+* Runner web shell offers you a way of running an interactive flow\tests on tests server and see\debug the result from every computer (If you started to run tests on your computer it will be public and documented now)
 * Runner web shell can run the target process in a remote computer (The server connects to the remote computer).